How to Invest in Stocks

 Investing in stocks was formerly an expensive and time-consuming undertaking that entailed researching companies in a local library, spending hours on the phone with your broker, and paying steep commission fees.

 But the digital age has democratized investing.
-Stock investing is now more accessible and affordable than ever, and, because of our increasing lifespans, it’s more necessary than ever as well.
-Getting started in the stock market today can technically be as easy as putting together some dough to invest with and signing up with an online investing service—be it an automated service like Wealthsimple, or a self-directed platform like Questrade.
+Stocks are now more accessible and affordable than ever, and, because of our increasing lifespans, more necessary than ever as well.

 In This Article:

 Investing in common stocks can generate income via three primary means: capital gains from speculation, dividends, and compounding returns to maintain buying power.
 That was a mouthful, so let’s break each concept down into terms that are easier to understand.

 When we sell a stock for more than we paid, we “realize” a capital gain.
 Capital gains are very favourably taxed compared to earnings from a job.
 Deriving income from capital gains is a tax-efficient way to build wealth, since a relatively high amount of that income stays in your pocket.